 Figure 4H-1.
-Pull roll
+Pull Roll Drawing

-Parts of the Pull roll
+Parts of the Pull Roll

 The Pull roll consists mainly of idler rolls, driver rolls, a nip roll, a pressure monitor, a load cell, and a drive motor.

 Idler Rolls

 Each Pull roll stand includes lead-in and lead-out idler rolls.
 These idler rolls provide the proper web path for consistent wrap around the driving rolls.
 The lead-out idler rolls are tensioned — mounted with a load cell.